aisingapore/ai-practitioner-handbook/book/6-modelling/cv-metrics.md

 Here, the AI Engineer would need to consider the following:

-FPS could calculate only models' inference speed and or the architecture's speed.
+FPS should be calculated based off either model's or the software architecture's inference speed.
 This is obvious but often overlooked.
-When delivering the model, the onus is on the AI Engineer to communicate how the FPS was measured.
+When delivering the model, the onus is on the AI Engineer to communicate how the FPS was measured to manage expectations.

 It is also important to consider what affects FPS.
 The first factor would be model size.
 A model that is deep, and hence tend to be larger in size, requires a longer processing time.
 Another factor is image size.
 Larger image size will take longer for inference.
 For example, a 416x416 image will be faster than 1080x960 image.
-While this is obvious, it is also often overlooked by AI Engineers when reading papers that purport higher inference speeds, but downplays the role that smaller images have on inference speed.
+While again this is obvious, it is also often overlooked by AI Engineers when reading papers that purport higher inference speeds, but downplays the role that smaller images have on inference speed.

 ## Adjusting Thresholds for Inference - Confidence and Non-max Suppression (NMS)